sophiegoblin/sophiegoblin.github.io/index.md

 <span class="bold-number">2019</span><br>
 *[Foss Magazine](https://www.instagram.com/fossmagazine/)*<br>
 **Magazine Editor **<br><br>
 Foss is a self-initiated internet magazine which explores the interludes between art, fashion and sport.
-My co-editor and I are avid cyclists, swimmers and football fanatics, we see vibrant playful and political art being made within these intersection which we decided to start archiving into one Instagram account.
-Inspired by the Women’s World Cup, we attend London matches and sport exhibitions, joined a football reading book club and interview artists working in this sphere.
+My co-editor, Fabio Coverini and I are avid cyclists, swimmers and football hooligans, we see vibrant playful and political art made within these intersections, which we decided to start archiving into one Instagram account.
+Inspired by the 2019 Women’s World Cup, we attend London matches and sport exhibitions, joined a football reading book club and interview artists working in this sphere.
 ![Foss](/img/foss/fossgram.png "Foss")

 <br>